diamantisk/openjdk9-sctp/README.md

 [Above building steps are enough but in case you need to explore more build options, you may view README-builds.md file for more info regarding building from source](README-builds.md)

 # What is next?
--A  cleanup of this project, especially mercurial (hg) related leftover files, since this version of JVM will be  *git based*.
+- A  cleanup of this project, especially mercurial (hg) related leftover files, since this version of JVM will be  *git based*.
 I tried to clean-up the most but i am pretty sure that other mercurial leftovers are here :-)
--Extend SCTP  features of this JVM also for the Windows platform.
+- Extend SCTP  features of this JVM also for the Windows platform.

 # License
 Inherits **OpenJDK**'s license as seen in [LICENSE](LICENSE) and (The GNU General Public License (GPL))  and  [THIRD_PARTY_README](THIRD_PARTY_README) files.